hidem1129-oss/Modular-Factory-System/Use_cases/Stamp_Process_Demo/README.md

 The Stamp Process Demo is a small tabletop process line built with the Modular Factory System.

-A paper strip is fed through the mechanism by a motor-driven take-up roller.
+A paper roll is fed through the mechanism by a motor-driven take-up roller.
 A clamp mechanism holds the paper in place, and a rack-and-pinion mechanism presses a stamp onto the paper.

 Although this demo uses a stamp instead of an industrial press tool, the operation flow is similar to a simplified press-processing line: